Master of Arts in Writing

 The two-semester plus capstone residency program serves people who wish to write creatively or professionally and want the experience of graduate-level instruction.
 As the MFA is the terminal degree most commonly held by writers who teach creative writing at the college level, if MAW students wish to earn the MFA, they may transfer their MAW credits into the MFA program and earn the MFA in two more semesters plus a graduation residency.

-The MAW program has an embedded Graduate Certificate in Writing in creative writing or professional writing, which means students can move seamlessly from the Graduate Certificate in Writing program through to the MAW program as the application requirements are the same and the courses for the Graduate Certificate is the same as the first semester of the MAW.
+The MAW program has an embedded Graduate Certificate in Writing in creative writing or professional writing, which means students can move seamlessly from the Graduate Certificate in Writing program through to the MAW program as the application requirements are the same and the courses for the Graduate Certificate in Writing are the same as the first semester of the MAW.
 See the next section of this catalog to learn more about the Graduate Certificate in Writing.

 MAW Admissions Requirements